YOOtheme Pro 1.20 – Position Options and Heading Styles

 The customizer configuration has changed with YOOtheme Pro 1.20.
 The structure has been refactored and uses Json based files instead of PHP Arrays.
 It is no longer defined by each module's config but is explicitly added to a global config object.
 If you have extended the customizer configuration in a custom module, you'll have to update it.

-Please head over to the Module and Events Documentation for examples on how to extend and modify the customizer configuration.
+Please head over to the Modules and Events documentation for examples on how to extend and modify the customizer configuration.

 YOOtheme Pro 1.20 introduces small features we need for our upcoming themes and also comes with two architectural improvements.
 We refactored the customizer configuration and added update scripts for the theme settings.
 Now the next theme release is ready to go and scheduled for early next week.